ebi-gene-expression-group/atlas_annotations_ensembl/README.md

 ### Structure

 #### ./annsrcs
-Annotation declared as jq query in the species wise configuration files describing the mapping of Atlas properties into bioentities collection
+Annotation declared as jq query in the species-wise configuration files.
+These files describe the mapping of Atlas properties into the bioentities collection.

 #### ./bin
-Executables that extract Atlas annotations in desired format.
+Executables that extract Atlas annotations in a desired format.

 #### ./test
 Main execution run_* scripts that executes scripts in /bin.
 Also the source of example output tsv files.